 A study of selected contemporary peoples of Latin America in the context of present social, political and economic changes.
 Special attention is given to the problems of peasantry.

 Prerequisite(s): ANTH 201 or permission of instructor.
-Notes: Offered in the fall of even years.
+Notes: Offered in fall.

 322. Ancient Civilizations of the Americas (3).